koii-network/docs/koii/ways-to-get-koii/compute-sharing-marketplace/compute-sharing-marketplace.md

 <Description text='Application layer nodes are one of the most-needed commodities in Web3.' />

-Once a content creator or app developer [mines KOII](/), they have the option of staking their new tokens as collateral against either a task node or a K2 settlement node.
-Task nodes provide web app and microservice hosting and support an open and extensible consensus process known as [Gradual Consensus](/develop/koii-task-101/what-are-tasks/gradual-consensus), while [Settlement Nodes](/concepts/settlement-layer/k2-tick-tock-fast-blocks) provide fast payments using a storage-based Solana fork.&#x20;
+Once a content creator or app developer mines <Tooltip text="KOII"/>, they have the option of <Tooltip text="staking"/> their new tokens as <Tooltip text="collateral"/> against either a <Tooltip text="Task Node"/> or a <Tooltip text="K2 Settlement Node"/>.

+Task nodes provide web app and microservice hosting and support an open and extensible consensus process known as <Tooltip text="Gradual Consensus"/>, while <Tooltip text="settlement nodes"/> provide fast payments using a storage-based <Tooltip text="Solana"/> fork.&#x20;

-Task nodes perform [automated microservices](/develop/koii-task-101/what-are-tasks/) for the network and receive bounty tokens for their work.
+Task nodes perform <Tooltip text="automated microservices"/> for the network and receive <Tooltip text="bounty tokens"/> for their work.

 As the task nodes work through their tasks, they post various signed payloads to storage layers or their personal API, and each node checks the work of the others before writing votes into the K2 layer and trigger the distribution of the bounty.&#x20;

-Want to make money while you sleep?
+If you want to earn KOII while you sleep, you can checkout our **Run a Task Node** section. &#x20;

 <ContentLink
-  title='Run a task Node'
+  title='Run a Task Node'
   link='/run-a-node/introduction/task-nodes'
   iconType='copy'
 />

 ## **How does it work?**

 When you run a task node on a personal device or hosted server, you can select from a list of known tasks that suit your device type, and then begin staking your KOII tokens in order to fulfill the task responsibilities.
-Each task contains an **executable**, an **audit function**, and a **rewards model**, which can be audited by any user in advance of participation.
+Each task contains an <Tooltip text="executable"/>, an <Tooltip text="audit function"/>, and a <Tooltip text="rewards model"/>, which can be audited by any user in advance of participation.

-Once staked, your node must remain online to fulfill task executions according to the rules of the _audit function_ and will operate in the background on your devices to provide microservices to developers.
+Once staked, your node must remain online to fulfill task executions according to the rules of the **audit function** and will operate in the background on your devices to provide microservices to developers.

 If you want to upgrade your existing systems and don't have the resources, contact us here for a [grant](https://share.hsforms.com/16Xmwya9wQcClwavDXdtlJQc20dg) to cover hardware and hosting.&#x20;